bichnln/react_arduino_socket/readMe.md

 # Considerations

-  Please be considerate when judging this code implementation,
+  Please be considerate when judging this code implementation.